Brochures and Price Listings

-Ultimately State and Local Council laws apply to permissions provided to use fabric structures as private, commercial, rural or aviation structures, and you should research "Temporary Structure Regulations" of your State to research the rules in your locality ... however rule of thumb is as follows:
+Ultimately State and Local Council laws apply to permissions provided to use fabric structures as private, commercial, rural or aviation structures, and you should research "Temporary Structure Regulations" of your State to research the rules in your country and locality ... however rule of thumb is as follows:

 1. Private, Commercial, Rural, Construction & Mining ....

-Structures over 100 sqm An Arch Shelter General Certificate plus an Engineers Safety Inspection Sign Off is usually required for Local Council Siting Permits, unless in a remote area, and will be insisted upon by Splash Arch Shelter, to confirm structure is sound.
+Structures over 100 sqm An Arch Shelter General Certificate plus an Engineers Safety Inspection Sign Off is usually required for Local Council Siting Permits, unless in a remote area, bu will be insisted upon by Splash Arch Shelter, to confirm structure is sound.
 Most construction and mining sites have an onsite engineer or licensed installer who can conduct the necessary sign off.